-The proposed study seeks to expand on the information collected from the 2015-2016 National Census of School Based Health Centers (SBHCs) by identifying the range of school based behavioral health services.
-This will include determining the following:
+This study expands on the information collected from the 2015-2016 National Census of School Based Health Centers (SBHCs) by identifying the range of school based behavioral health services.
+The study determined the following:

 - Types of behavioral health services offered;